Visit St. Barts with Exotic Estates

-St. Barth Tours and Inspections
+St. Barts Tours and Inspections

 St. Bart's attracts chic travelers from around the world and is abundant with lovely beaches, small cliffs and forests, glassy-smooth lagoons, and plenty of surf-pounded bays.
 Although not much in St. Bart's comes cheap, we can help you stick within your budget with one of our inspected luxury homes.
-We have various private St. Barth villa options, from family-friendly three and four-bedrooms to opulent adult-only villas.
+We have various private St. Barts villa options, from family-friendly three and four-bedrooms to opulent adult-only villas.

 The island is comprised of only 8 square miles and boasts many hills and sheltered bays.
 There is generally little construction, as development here is tightly controlled.
 This also means that you will not have any high-rise resorts spoiling your Caribbean Sea views.
 Owned by the French, St. Barts might remind visitors of the South of France, with gorgeous villas clinging to hillsides looking down on the Blue Sea.

 With a distinctly French vibe, St. Bart's is one of the most sophisticated and pricey Caribbean islands.
 Picturesque views can be seen from almost every point on the island.
-Adorned with white-sand beaches, trendy upscale boutiques, cuisine from around the world, and a magnificent harbor, St. Barth should be on your Caribbean holiday list.
+Adorned with white-sand beaches, trendy upscale boutiques, cuisine from around the world, and a magnificent harbor, St. Barts should be on your Caribbean holiday list.

 For those who love to eat, new restaurants will tempt with local and foreign gourmets alike.